davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-burnin-for-you-jul-21-2026.md

 ---
-title: I drew a cartoon based on the best song that isn't "Don't Fear The Reaper".
+title: I drew a cartoon based on the best song that isn’t “Don’t Fear The Reaper”.
 date: 2026-07-21T00:00:00
 excerpt: I started drawing too big, so, sorry about the missing feet.
 image: /static/img/karaoke/burnin-for-you-jul-21-2026.png